LaneSawyerT/charlixcx-merch/TESTING.md

 - Firefox inspect was used to test responsiveness throughout.
-- Viewed physically on Macbook air 13", iphone XR and iphone 10.
+- Viewed physically on Macbook air 13", iphone XR and iphone 10 with Safari and Ecosia broswers.

 ## Bugs